geeveehegde/photo-frame/README.md

 # photo-frame

 A puppeteer and node js project to play images and videos on chromium browser.
 Supports images of JPG, GIF, PNG formats and videos of mp4, mov, flv, mkv formats.
+Designed to work on Linux platforms.

 ## Installation
 Install chromium-browser